Disney High : the untold story of the rise and fall of Disney Channel's tween empire

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

-Spencer, A. (.
-(2024).
-Disney High: the untold story of the rise and fall of Disney Channel's tween empire (First edition.).
+Spencer, A. (2024).
+Disney High: the untold story of the rise and fall of Disney Channel's tween empire.
+(First edition).
 St. Martin's Press.

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

-Spencer, A. (.
-(2024).
+Spencer, A. (2024).
 Disney high: the untold story of the rise and fall of disney channel's tween empire.
-First edn.
-New York: St. Martin's Press.
+First edn New York: St. Martin's Press.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Spencer, Ashley (Journalist).
-Disney High: The Untold Story of the Rise and Fall of Disney Channel's Tween Empire First edition., St. Martin's Press, 2024.
+Disney High: The Untold Story of the Rise and Fall of Disney Channel's Tween Empire.
+First edition, St. Martin's Press, 2024.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View